JBarbosa07/Battle-Simulator-Game/README.md

 **Notes for UML design diagram:**
-* I chose to make a diagram representing the console ui instead of the gui, because I feel it better represents the idea behind the project and how the game operates
+* I chose to make a diagram representing the console ui instead of the gui, because I feel it better represents the idea behind the project and how the game operates.
+However, the two uis were designed very similarly, so classes in the UML diagram can roughly be replaced with a gui equivalent to represent the gui (e.g. BattleSimulator = MainMenu GUI, CharacterCreator = CreateMenuGUI)
 * If an association arrow head does not have a number accompanying it then it can assumed that it represents 1